 How do you convince people to step up to diesel?
 One time-honored way to create believers in new technologies – and in some cases fuels – is proving them out on the race track.
 We’re seeing that today at various race venues where electric, hybrid, ethanol, and other alternative fuels or technologies are in competition.

-In recent years, clean diesel has been pushed with vigor in racing, most notably with great success by auto manufacturers like Volkswagen and Audi.
-Clean diesel is not the exclusive domain of the German automaking camp, though.
-The latest evidence of this is Mazda’s recently-announced program to champion clean diesel in GRAND-AM racing’s new GX Class for advanced/clean technologies.
-Mazda is the only Asian automaker presently committed to bringing clean diesel technology to the U.S.
+In recent years, clean diesel has been pushed with vigor in racing, most notably with great success by German auto manufacturers.
+Diesel is not the exclusive domain of the Europeans, though.
+The latest evidence of this is Mazda’s recently-announced program to champion diesel in GRAND-AM racing’s new GX Class for advanced/clean technologies.
+Mazda is the only Asian automaker presently committed to bringing advanced diesel technology to the U.S.

 Mazda’s 2.2-liter, stock-block SKYACTIV-D four-cylinder diesel engines feature a 14:1 compression ratio, new two-stage turbocharger, and a 5,200 rpm redline.
 The production engine’s improvements over Mazda’s current 2.2-liter MZR-CD diesel engine are considerable, including a 10% weight reduction, 20% reduction in internal engine friction, and up 20% better fuel economy.
 The racing variant is being jointly developed by Mazda Motor Corporation, Mazda North American Operations, and SpeedSource Engineering.